I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 (Try TURN JOURNAL TO RIGEL for a sample of the sort of twaddle you wrote in your distant student days, which finished, oh, three or four weeks ago now.)"

 An Orion star is a kind of value.
 The Orion stars are defined by the Table of Journal Entries.[* The play-testers were distinctly piqued by the idea that they were supposed to remember the names of the stars of Orion from general knowledge, and transcripts showed that the most popular response was to try everything in the Wikipedia entry.
 The Table tries to cater for all the variant names used in popular references, but in any case contains no really crucial information: and as one reaches the more obscure stars, it communicates less and less.
 All the same, it was the play-testers' annoyance about Orion that led to the writing of the game's "feelie", the spoof Collegium magazine, which includes clues on Orion and excuses for many odd things about the rules.]
 Journal-turning it to is an action applying to one thing and one Orion star.
 Understand "turn [something] to [Orion star]" as journal-turning it to.
 Understand "look up [Orion star] in [something]" as journal-turning it to (with nouns reversed).
 Understand "turn to [Orion star] in [something]" as journal-turning it to (with nouns reversed).
-Check journal-turning: if the noun is not the new-looking journal, say "That has no star references." instead.
+Check journal-turning: unless the noun is the new-looking journal, say "That has no star references." instead.
 Carry out journal-turning: say the corresponding journal entry of the Orion star understood; say paragraph break.
 Before writing: if the second noun is the journal, say "You have vowed not to write in this journal until your expedition is complete." instead.

 Table of Journal Entries
 star name		corresponding journal entry